yossarianirving/personal-website/content/posts/anaglyph-video.md

 draft: false
 ---

 Before writing up the first two parts, I wanted to post a few samples since I've already created a proof-of-concept anaglyph generator for part 3 of my 3-D series.
 Like most anaglyph generators, my program combines a left and right image into a 3-D anaglyph.
 Unlike other anaglyph generators, my program can take a video from a 360 photo booth (or any other arc shot) and turn that into a 3-D video.
 So far, this only works when the camera moves in the same direction throughout the video.
+[The code I wrote for this experiment is on my GitHub profile](https://github.com/yossarianirving/anaglyph-rs).

 When the weather improves, I may add better images.